-B. A person guilty of allowing a trespassing animal in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
+B. A person guilty of allowing a trespassing animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.

 8.06.040 - Animals prohibited or restricted in designated areas.
-(Renumbered from Chapter 8.04.170)

 - A. It is unlawful for any person keeping, harboring, or having charge or control of any dog to allow such dog to be within protected watershed areas.
-Use of watershed areas is governed by the appropriate land use ordinances. - B. All dogs shall be under physical restraint in parks and recreational areas, unless otherwise established as an approved off-leash period of time and in an off-leash area. - C. Unless otherwise established, dogs shall be under physical restraint in all developed areas, which include but are not limited to: residential neighborhoods; streets; sidewalks; areas that result in concentrated use, including campgrounds, picnic areas, playgrounds, parking lots, and ski resorts. - D. A person guilty of allowing an animal into a restricted area in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
+Use of watershed areas is governed by the appropriate land use ordinances. - B. All dogs shall be under physical restraint in parks and recreational areas, unless otherwise established as an approved off-leash period of time and in an off-leash area. - C. Unless otherwise established, dogs shall be under physical restraint in all developed areas, which include but are not limited to: residential neighborhoods; streets; sidewalks; areas that result in concentrated use, including campgrounds, picnic areas, playgrounds, parking lots, and ski resorts. - D. A person guilty of allowing an animal into a restricted area in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.

 8.06.050 - Harboring animals.
-(Renumbered from 8.04.120)

-- A. It is unlawful for any person to assume and maintain control of a lost or stray animal except as to contain and immediately notify the appropriate animal control agency. - B. A person guilty of keeping or harboring any animal in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
+A. It is unlawful for any person to assume and maintain control of a lost or stray animal except as to contain and immediately notify the appropriate animal control agency.

+B. A person guilty of keeping or harboring any animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.

-8.06.060 Staking and Tethering (Renumbered from 8.04.150)
+8.06.060 Staking and Tethering

-- A. It is unlawful for any person to chain, stake, or tether any animal on any unenclosed premises in such a manner that the animal may go beyond the property line unless such person has permission of the owner of the affected property. - B. It is unlawful for any person to chain, stake, or tether any animal on any premises in a manner that prevents the animal from having access to food, water, or shelter.

-- C. It is unlawful for any person to chain, stake, or tether any animal in a public place unless the owner or handler of the animal is continually present and the animal is properly restrained so that the animal poses no threat of contact with a person engaged in a normal and expected activity. - D. It is unlawful for an owner or handler of an animal to chain, stake, or tether an animal in any manner that would cause injury or damage to the animal, or when restriction of freedom of movement would endanger an animal.
+- A. It is unlawful for any person to chain, stake, or tether any animal on any unenclosed premises in such a manner that the animal may go beyond the property line unless such person has permission of the owner of the affected property. - B. It is unlawful for any person to chain, stake, or tether any animal on any premises in a manner that prevents the animal from having access to food, water, or shelter. - C. It is unlawful for any person to chain, stake, or tether any animal in a public place unless the owner or handler of the animal is continually present and the animal is properly restrained so that the animal poses no threat of contact with a person engaged in a normal and expected activity. - D. It is unlawful for an owner or handler of an animal to chain, stake, or tether an animal in any manner that would cause injury or damage to the animal, or when restriction of freedom of movement would endanger an animal.
 A tether must be of sufficient length to provide the dog with adequate space.
-Each animal tethered in violation of this section shall constitute a separate offense. - F. A person guilty of chain, staking, or tethering any animal in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
-Each violation of this section shall be a separate offense.

-8.06.070 - Staking and Tethering-Exemptions.
+Each animal tethered in violation of this section shall constitute a separate offense. - E. A person who chains, stakes, or tethers any animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
+Each violation of this section shall be a separate offense. - 8.06.70 Staking and Tethering-Exemptions.